franklin-software-developers/setup-meeting/03-NodeJS/nodejs.md

 # Install NodeJS
-Open Command Prompt and type:
+Open PowerShell in VSCode and type:
 ```
 bash
 ```